ElisabethFjr/todoapp-nextjs/README.md

-# TODO App NextJS
+# ToDo List App NextJS

 ## Description

-Here is a simple TODO App built whith NextJS and the ORM Prisma.
+Here is a simple ToDo List App built whith NextJS and the ORM Prisma.

 ## Link